No Tags Found!

 From India, Patna

-The next question (which you are probably asking) is whether he needs a license for each of the location including no. 3.
+The next question (which you are probably asking) is whether he needs a license for each location, including no. 3.
 That will depend on the state rules that you have to read and check.

-Even if the license is not required, the rest of the regulations, including maintaining of registers and records, payment of proper wages, etc will continue to apply and protect the employees.
+Even if the license is not required, the rest of the regulations, including maintaining registers and records, payment of proper wages, etc., will continue to apply and protect the employees.

 From India, Mumbai